 Now I had a new INDUSTRIAL PENDANT LIGHT!

 I love the way it turned out!
-For very little money and time, I was able to change the entire style of my pendant light.
+For very little money and time, I was able to change the entire style of this light and make it the perfect DIY Industrial Farmhouse Pendant light.